Frequently asked questions

 What is a Mental Health Social Worker?

 Mental Health Social Workers, also called Clinical Social Workers, have completed a four year degree in social work at university level.
 They have then continued their training in mental health and counselling by completing another two years of supervised practice in mental health.
+Their training equips them to work with a wide variety of mental health issues including complex trauma and PTSD, anxiety, depression, addictions, emotionally unstable personality disorder and relationship challenges.
 Many Clinical Social Workers have also completed a Masters in Counselling.
 Clinical Social Workers are required to be accredited by the Australian Association of Social Workers and maintain their registration through ongoing training and professional development.
-Read more
+Read more.

-Should I see a Mental Health Social Worker, Psychologist or Counsellor?
+Should I see a Mental Health Social Worker, Mental Health Occupational Therapist, Psychologist or Counsellor?

 When making a decision about who to seek counselling and support from it is important that you find someone who